 - Bodily Injury Liability - $15k per person / $30k per accident

 - Property Damage Liability - $5k per accident

 - Uninsured and Underinsured Bodily Injury - $15k per person / $30k per accident

 - Uninsured and Underinsured Property Damage - $5k per accident with $500 deductible

 New Jersey is one of currently 12 states that operate on no-fault auto insurance laws.
 This means that all drivers who are covered by auto insurance can recover money in the event of an accident from their own insurance company, regardless of fault.

 Call Us After a Crash Caused by Bad Weather

 If you or someone you love was recently involved in a weather-related car accident, we invite you to contact Levinson Axelrod, P.A.
-We have eight office locations throughout the state of New Jersey.
+We have nine office locations throughout the state of New Jersey.
 We are your neighbors, we are your lawyers.

 Get in touch with us today for a free evaluation of your car accident case.